aybabtme/fatherhood/README.md

 megajson uses code generation to create decoders/encoders for your types. fatherhood doesn't.

-Some combinaisons of types aren't working in megajson.
+Some combinations of types aren't working in megajson.
 They work with fatherhood.
-For instance, I wrote fatherhood because megajson didn't
+For instance, I wrote fatherhood because megajson didn't decode objects containing `[]uint64`.

 > and not encoding/json?